biicode/docs/c++/building.rst

 There are two default toolchains you can use, the ``arduino-toolchain.cmake`` and the ``rpi-toolchain.cmake``.
 If you want to use one of it, just use ``bii cpp:configure -t arduino`` or ``bii cpp:configure -t rpi``.

+.. container:: infonote

+    You can learn more about the toolchains in `the CMake's docu <http://www.cmake.org/cmake/help/v3.0/manual/cmake-toolchains.7.html>`_  .

 **Got any doubts?** |biicode_forum_link| or |biicode_write_us|.